glennklockwood/limelead/content/pages/cloud/mpi-cluster.md

 most of this, but my goal here is to show what is happening underneath those automations so you can play around.

-A couple of details about the cluster we're going to build:

-- It will use (mostly) standard Ubuntu just because that's easy
-- It will use the cheapest VMs (`Standard_DS1_v2`), not real HPC nodes - because I'm cheap
-- It will put all nodes near each other to minimize network latency, but
-- It will still use the standard Azure network, not InfiniBand.
-Again, because I'm cheap
-- We will use the [Azure CLI][] to do everything and assume you have already set that up with your Azure account and subscription
+We will use the [Azure CLI][] to do everything and assume you have already set that up with your Azure account and subscription.

-The only extra "cheat" we'll use is [cloud-init][], which we use to install two software packages that make it easier to get up and running.

 [clush]: https://clustershell.readthedocs.io/en/latest/tools/clush.html
 [CycleCloud]: https://learn.microsoft.com/en-us/azure/cyclecloud/overview?view=cyclecloud-8